Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 If any development is done on the UI (additions or non-trivial changes), please include a screenshot of the change.

-Tag `Say-Their-Name/ios` group as a reviewer, so all iOS contributors get a notification.
+Add `Say-Their-Name/ios` group as a reviewer, so all iOS contributors get a notification.

 ### Reviewing a PR